-If an enterprise is faced with a contingency, and if an "information blackout" (stakeholders do not know what enterprises are doing) occurs, clients may switch to alternative sources of procurement, further damaging its business continuity.
-If time passes but the enterprise fails to announce information on the possibility of recovery, it may be unable to fulfill its social responsibilities.
+If an enterprise is faced with a contingency, and if an "information blackout" (stakeholders do not know what enterprises are doing) occurs, customers may switch to alternative sources of procurement, further damaging its business continuity.
+If time passes but the enterprise fails to announce information on the possibility of recovery, it may be unable to fulfill its social responsibilities.59

-To prevent this situation, enterprises must establish systems for announcing or sharing information with clients, customers, employees, shareholders, local residents, central and local governments, etc., maintain information on contact addresses, and secure ways of transmitting information.55
+To prevent this situation, enterprises must establish systems for announcing or sharing information with customers, customers, employees, shareholders, local residents, central and local governments, etc., maintain information on contact addresses, and secure ways of transmitting information.55

-Maintenance of Information and Information Systems 4.2.3
+4.2.3 Maintenance of Information and Information Systems

-Nowadays, the continuity of critical operations depends on the availability of important information (or vital records), including an enterprise's documents56 and information systems.
-Important information should be backed up, and stored at two or more places which are unlikely to be simultaneously hit by the same incident.57 A backup system should be established for important information systems,58 if necessary (such systems are not general-purpose, but custom-made ones), and it is also essential to secure redundant power sources and power lines.
+Nowadays, the continuity of critical operations depends on the availability of important information (or vital records), including an enterprise's documents 60 and information systems.
+Important information should be backed up, and stored at two or more places which are unlikely to be simultaneously hit by the same incident.
+61 A backup system should be established for important information systems, 62 if necessary (such systems are not general-purpose, but custom-made ones), and it is also essential to secure redundant power sources and power lines.